MinalFatimaa/adaptive-risk-governor/README.md

 The evaluation therefore became dependent on the real output contract of the experiment rather than an assumed one.

+## Evaluation

+The final closed-loop evaluation results are presented in the project pitch video.
+The repository contains the implementation and evaluation pipeline used to produce those results.

 ## Why This Matters

 This was more than a debugging fix.